Blane245/musicgenerator/docs/CMG User Manual.md

 A timeline interval is defined by mouse actions within the timeline.
 When the mouse moves into the timeline, the cursor changes to an *crosshair* cursor indicating that an interval can be defined.
 If there is a interval defined, the cursor will change either to a *grab* cursor or a *ew-resize* cursor depending on whether the mouse of within an displayed interval or on one of its edges.

-This figure illustrates a typical timeline interval with a selected generator.
+This figure illustrates a typical timeline interval with three selected generators.

 ![alt text](./images/timelineinterval.png)

 - **Defining a timeline interval** This is initiated when a *crosshair* cursor is displayed.
 Clicking the mouse button and dragging either left or right will define a new interval.
 When the mouse button is released the interval becomes fully defined and the generators contained within it are highlighted.
-A defined timeline may be removed by clikcing anywhere on the timelie except within the existing timeline.
+A defined timeline may be removed by clicking anywhere on the timeline except within the existing timeline.
 - **Moving the timeline interval** When the mouse is within the interval and the 'grab' icon is display.
 A left mouse click with a drag left or right will move the interval.
 Once the mouse is released the new position is finalized and the generators contained within it are highlighted.
 - **Moving the start or end of the timeline interval** When the mouse is moved over either the start or end of the timeline interval, an *ew-resize* cursor is displayed.
 A left mouse click with a drag left or right will move the selected end of the interval.
 Once the mouse is released the new end point is finalized and the generators contained within the interval are highlighted.